natesands/sla-planet-sim/README.md

 ## Installation
-**CAVEAT COMPILER** : This implementation currently has a bad memory leak (easy fix, but time is short).
+**CAVEAT COMPILER** : This implementation currently has a bad memory leak (easy fix when time allows).

 The code requires installation of fftw3 (Fastest Fourier Transform in the West) for FFTs and gsl (GNU scientific library) for interpolation.
 It can be compiled within the `c` directory using `gcc -o sla sla.c fft.c -lfftw3 -lgsl -lm`.